skarger/compiler/README.md

 test_input_valid : for testing parser $ ./parser test_input_invalid [output_file]
-test_input_invalid : input that should provoke errors test_input : the valid and invalid versions combined test_result : output from testing parser. typescript : transcript of building and testing parser
+test_input_invalid : input that should provoke errors test_input : the valid and invalid versions combined test_output : output from testing parser sencond_output : demonstrates that pretty printing is idempotent typescript : transcript of building and testing parser